AppleGreen Cottage

 fabric marble maze

-Insert the marble through the opening, move it away from it (check out the area marked by the green star in the PDF template.)
+Insert the marble through the opening, and move it away from it (check out the area marked by the green star in the PDF template.)
 You can secure it using pins, so it won't move to where you don't need it to.

 Then stitch the opening closed, by machine or by hand.

-7- Stitch The Marble Maze Lines
+Step 8 - Stitch The Marble Maze Lines

 Now, you'll sew the internal lines of the maze.
 To transfer the topstitching SOLID blue line onto the FRONT fabric, simply cut off the frame of the printed PDF template (= the ⅜" seam allowance area), then place the paper template onto the front fabric, secure with a few pins to let it stay in place.
 Like this: